Ybor City Cigar Festival

 The La Verbena Del Tobacco float at Plant Field, 1940, complete with ladies encased in oversized cigar tubes.

-Verbenas continued until about 1940, while other “Latin Fiestas” and events continued through the 1960s.
-Today, events like the Cigar Heritage Festival, also known as the Ybor City Cigar Festival,
+The La Verbena Del Tobaco Cigar Festival continued until around 1940, while other “Latin Fiestas” thrived into the 1960s.
+Today, events like the Cigar Heritage Festival, also known as the Ybor City Cigar Festival, celebrate cigars and Tampa’s rich Latin heritage.
+The accompanying photos capture the spirit of the original cigar industry festivities.

 Picture